bxdoan/bxdoan/README.md

 <div align="center">

-> Hatred and Sorrow are power.
-They are yours to control.
-All you have to do is to turn them into strength and use that strength to move forward.
+> Life shrinks or expands in proportion to one’s courage.

-> — Sebastian Michaelis —
+> — Anais Nin —

 </div>